rodrivas78/Ballistic-Challenge/README.md

   Here also are defined: the "acceleration of gravity" (AY = 1), the number of levels (C = 10) and the victory screen of the game.

-Line 50:  Implementing controls (default for keyboard) By pressing the space bar the shot is fired and the program goes to line 70
+Line 50:  Implementing controls (default for keyboard) By pressing the space bar a shot is fired and the program goes to line 70
  Note:  To play with the joystick, change the values in parentheses of STICK (0) and STRIG (0) from 0 to 1.

 Line 60:  Draw the cannon and show the angle and power that the projectile will fire.